 But the question always seems to come up; which one is king of Japan?
 Well, lets dive in and compare RB26 vs 2JZ, and find out who's really king.

-The RB series is a family of inline-6 engines, ranging from 2.0L to 3.0L.
+The RB series of engines is a family on inline-6's, ranging from 2.0L to 3.0L.
 All of which came in different engines dressings, some naturally aspirated, some single turbocharged, some twin turbocharged.
 However, were talking about the RB26DETT which was the top of the line engine, equipped in the Skyline GTR.

 The RB26 came with an 86mm bore, and a 73.7mm stroke, and advanced features such as ITB (Individual Throttle Bodies).
 It came with parallel T28 ceramic turbochargers limited to 14 PSI of boost.

 Just like the RB26, the 2JZ has an 86mm bore, but steps up the stroke from 73.7mm to 86mm.
 This is where the extra .4L of displacement comes from.
-Unlike the RB26, the 2JZ came with a sequential turbo setup, meaning it has a much broader power band.
+Unlike the RB26, the 2JZ came with sequential turbo's, meaning it has a much broader power band.

-Okay, so now that you have a little bit of knowledge on each of these engines, lets take a look at some dyno graphs and compare them stock vs. stock.
+Okay, so know that you have a little bit of knowledge on each of these engines, lets take a look at some dyne graphs, and compare them stock vs. stock.

 RB26: The RB26 has a very linear power curve, it just slowly gains throughout the power band.
 It never really peaks or jumps around.
 This is great because its easy to predict how much power you will get when you pick up the throttle at any given RPM.